Nonparametric Bayes Modeling of Populations of Networks: Simulation Study

 \section{Simulation Study}

-We conduct simulation studies to evaluate the performance of our approach in accurately estimating the population distribution of network data, accounting for broad differences in network properties across clusters of networks.
-Of particular interest are community structures \cite{fau_1992}, scale freeness \cite{bar_1999}, small-worldness \cite{watts_1998} and classical random graph behaviors \cite{erd_1959}.
+We conduct simulation studies to evaluate the performance of our approach in accurately estimating the population distribution of network data, accounting for broad variability in network properties across mixture components.
+Of particular interest are community structures \cite{now_2001}, scale freeness \cite{bar_1999}, small-worldness \cite{watts_1998} and classical random graph behaviors \cite{erd_1959}.
 Although the latter is overly-restrictive and rarely met in applications, it provides a null model in many network analyses.

-We consider four latent classes and simulate $25$ networks for each class by sampling their edges from conditionally independent Bernoulli random variables given their corresponding class-specific edge probabilities.
+We consider four mixture components and simulate $25$ networks for each component by sampling their edges from conditionally independent Bernoulli random variables given their corresponding component-specific edge probabilities.
 We focus on networks having $V=20$ nodes to facilitate graphical presentation.
-Each class-specific edge probability vector is carefully constructed to assign high probability to a subset of network configurations characterized by a specific property via \eqref{eq0}.
-In particular, one class is associated with simulated networks characterized by two latent communities.
-Networks generated under a second class have a behavior similar to \citeasnoun{erd_1959} random graphs.
-Another class assigns high probability to scale free networks generated under the \citeasnoun{bar_1999} model.
-Finally networks in the remaining class display small-world properties according to the \citeasnoun{watts_1998} generative model.
-Figure \ref{F1.2} provides a graphical representation of these true edge probability matrices.
+Each component-specific edge probability vector is carefully constructed to assign high probability to a subset of network configurations characterized by a specific property.
+According to Figure \ref{F_simu_true}, one component is associated with simulated networks characterized by two latent communities.
+Networks generated under a second component have a behavior similar to \citeasnoun{erd_1959} random graphs.
+Another component assigns high probability to scale free networks generated under the \citeasnoun{bar_1999} model.
+Finally networks in the remaining component display small-world properties according to the \citeasnoun{watts_1998} model.